 Before you start a project, a readiness assessment should be conducted to confirm that the various pre-requisite processes and enablement are in place and to ensure that you have the other “must haves” ready to create the conditions for a successful project.

 The objectives of this assessment are to:

-- Assess the real picture of the current state.
+- Assess the current state.